Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 All our installations are performed by our own highly trained, certified employees, not subcontractors.
 We are confident in our product and process, which is why we confidently back every single floor with our Life-of-home warranty.
 You can see the quality of our work in our Gallery.

 In summary, a Floortek polyaspartic floor costs more upfront but saves you thousands in the long term.
-This is the simple truth of the epoxy vs polyaspartic costs Debate.
-When you compare polyaspartic flooring vs epoxy And see how much you’ll save on replacements, repairs, and downtime, the choice is clear.
+This is the simple truth of the epoxy vs polyaspartic cost debate.
+When you compare polyaspartic flooring vs epoxy and see how much you’ll save on replacements, repairs, and downtime, the choice is clear.

 Understanding the True Investment: Polyaspartic vs Epoxy